hartfordsthistory/hartfordsthistory.github.io/people/spaulding.md

 In Sept 1878 they’re back in CA and another son is born.

+Andrew was a watchmaker and jeweler and silversmith who came to SF in 1867, working at a number of different jewelry stores and investing in real estate.
 Bought Matear House.

 His older brother John (b March 2, 1827) joins them in SF at some point.
 On Andrew’s 59th bday, John gives him a book.
 John passes away June 22, 1895 in SF.